 During the 2012-13 academic year, the Fellows hosted 124 events and activities, reaching 9,000 students and faculty.
 In the 2013-14 academic year, Fellows held more than 553 activities and created 22 spaces and 65 new campus resources.

 Fellows build resources that will last beyond their time on campus.
 They:

-- create innovation spaces / maker spaces
+- create innovation, collaboration or maker spaces

 - found clubs

 - engage incoming students during orientation

 - lead workshops that expose students to creativity, innovation, design thinking and tools to hone their entrepreneurial mindset

 Fellows collaborate with their faculty, deans, trustees and other institutional leaders.
 They:

 - discuss ways to enhance the educational experience by engaging other students in hands-on, applied and self-directed learning opportunities